Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cole Ragans takes the mound for the Kansas City Royals on Saturday at Kauffman Stadium against Jose Altuve and the Houston Astros.
-First pitch is at 7:10 PM ET for the second game of a three-game series.
+Bobby Witt Jr. and Jose Altuve hit the field when the Kansas City Royals and Houston Astros meet on Sunday at Kauffman Stadium.

-The Astros have been listed as -150 moneyline favorites for this matchup with the Royals (+125).
-A 9-run total is set for this contest.
+The Royals are listed as +190 moneyline underdogs in this matchup against the favored Astros (-250).
+Houston is a 2.5-run favorite (at +105 odds).
+A 9.5-run total is set for the contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.